ViGi-P/Udacity-frogger-project/README.md

 Running the game
 ----------------
+Play the online game [here](https://vigi-p.github.io/Udacity-frogger-project/).
-Visit the index.html file in your browser.
+To play locally, download or clone this repository and visit the index.html file in your browser.

 Playing the game
 ----------------